albertious/backup_vimeo_account/README.md

 # backup_vimeo_account

 How to back up your Vimeo account using **yt-dlp**.

-## Overview
+So I used this method with the cookies, because if you have unlisted/private videos you will

-This guide downloads all videos from a Vimeo user page using `yt-dlp` and an authenticated `cookies.txt`.
+Essentially this mode downloads all videos from a Vimeo user page using `yt-dlp` and an authenticated `cookies.txt`.

 ## Requirements

 - A Vimeo account
-- `yt-dlp` installed and available in your `PATH`
+- `yt-dlp` installed and available in your `PATH` (see the verify stage below!!)
 - A `cookies.txt` exported from a browser session where you are logged into Vimeo
 - macOS or Linux terminal